 Annual Container Volume: >3.2 million TEUs.

-The Port of Miami is the ninth-biggest seaport in the US.
-If your supply chain requires transporting goods from Miami, Fort Lauderdale, or elsewhere in Florida, using this port is a good option.
+- If your supply chain moves goods from Miami, Fort Lauderdale, or elsewhere in Florida, this port is a good option.

 Owned By: Multiple owners.

 - The largest port in the United States

 - Facilities stretch for 70 kilometers along the California coastline